Rodan and Fields Lash Boost Review January 2020. Is It Really Safe?

 - It's easy to use.
-Simply apply to lash line each night with provided applicator.
+Simply apply to lash line each night before you go to sleep with the provided applicator

-- It's pricey, $150 per tube, and it is unclear how long the tube will last with the recommended daily use.
+- There’s a high price-tag.
+It’s a whopping $150 per tube, and it is unclear how long the tube will last with the recommended daily use.

-- It is also not known what happens if the product does not apply or rest on the lashes evenly.
-Could there be longer lashes intermingled with shorter lashes?
+- The instructions are unclear.
+It’s unknown what will happen if the product does not apply or rest on the lashes evenly.
+Will it only work on some of the lashes?

 Lash Boost Side Effects: